What Is Lecanemab and How Does It Work?

 - Information for patients and caregivers

-- Inform patients that although ARIA can occur in any patient treated with this medication, there is an increased risk in patients who are ApoE ε4 homozygotes and that there is a test available to determine ApoE ε4 genotype
+- Inform patients that although ARIA can occur in any patient treated with this medication, there is an increased risk in patients who are ApoE ε4 homozygotes, and that there is a test available to determine ApoE ε4 genotype

 Pregnancy and Lactation